fayezinislam/websocket-to-pubsub-ingest/README.md

 ![Market Data Delivery diagram](images/market-data-delivery.png)

-There are 2 components, a `market list` component and a `market pair` component.
-These components are deployed as MIGs.
-A MIG is a managed instance group, which is a VM with extra configuration around it.
+There are 2 MIG types, a `market list` MIG and a `market pair` MIG.
+A MIG is a managed instance group, which is like a VM with extra configuration around it.

 ![Market Data Delivery diagram](images/market-data-relay.png)

- * marketlist - The `market list` component will connect to the websocket, subscribe to the market channel, and retrieve a list of market pairs.
-For each market pair, it will launch a `market pair` component.
+ * marketlist - The `market list` MIG will connect to the websocket, subscribe to the market channel, and retrieve a list of market pairs.
+For each market pair, it will launch a `market pair` MIG.
 It will remain connected to the websocket.
 When a new market pair comes on line, it will notice it and launch a `market pair` component for the new pair.
    * Components
      * Script: startup script and subscribeToMarketChannel.js
      * Instance template: `market-list-instance-template`
      * Instance group: subscribe-marketlist-ig

- * marketpair - One `market pair` component is launched per market pair.
+ * marketpair - One `market pair` MIG is launched per market pair.
 It will connect to the websocket, subscribe to the ticker, trades and orderbook channels for that marketpair, and then publish each message to a matching PubSub topic.
 If the topic does not exist for the market pair and channel, it will create one before publishing to it.
    * Components
      * Script: startup script and subscribeToMarketPairChannels.js
      * Instance template: `market-pair-instance-template`